Thee-sage/Apple-Mail-Redesign-Component/README.md

 You can also explore [the Next.js GitHub repository](https://github.com/vercel/next.js/) and contribute to the project.

 ## Deployment

+You can view the live application at [Apple Mail Redesign](https://recreationaldesign1byabhi.vercel.app/).

 For deployment, the easiest way is to use [Vercel](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme).
 For detailed deployment instructions, refer to the [Next.js deployment documentation](https://nextjs.org/docs/deployment).